skiadas/cloud-cv-challenge/diary/Day4-VisitorCount.md

 A function that will process an SQS event and update corresponding database entries.
 It's supposed to store counts by ip, by url, and a total.
 In order to run the queries, I can choose between using [PartiQL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ql-reference.html) or more [classic API calls](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.API.html).
 I'm going to use classic API for now, though PartiQL is certainly interesting.

+I have to admit writing the table queries was somewhat awkward, syntax-wise.
+But I now have a basic test for the db-writing function.
+I'll expand it to work on 3 different tables first before moving on to the retrieval function.